Harshal-2004/Face-Recognition-System-using-Real-Time-Database/README.md

 | 3.
 Re-Entry Within 30 Seconds | ![Step 5 Placeholder](demo/sundar_Already.png) | If the same face is detected again within 30 seconds, a notification appears: "Already marked." |

 ---
 ## 💡 How It Works

-1. **Face Detection**
+### 📸 Face Detection
-   - Captures live frames using OpenCV
+- Captures live video frames using OpenCV and your webcam.
-   - Detects faces using Haar cascades or CNN models

-2. **Face Recognition**
+- Utilizes **HOG-based face detection** (via the `face_recognition` library) for fast and accurate face location tracking in real time.

+### 🧠 Face Recognition
+- Encodes facial features using the `face_recognition` library.
-   - Compares input face with stored encodings
+- Compares detected faces against the database of stored face encodings.
-   - Identifies or labels unknown faces
+- Automatically identifies known faces and marks unknown faces for registration or alert.

-3. **Database Integration**
+### 🗄️ Database Integration (MongoDB)
-   - MongoDB stores user info and attendance logs
+- Uses MongoDB to store:
+  - User details (such as name, ID, and face encodings)
-   - Real-time updates ensure accurate tracking
+  - Real-time attendance logs with timestamps

-4. **User Interface (Optional)**
+- Ensures data persistence, instant updates, and easy retrieval of attendance history.

+### 🖥️ User Interface (Optional)
-   - Register new users
+- Register new users directly via webcam.
-   - View attendance records
+- View, search, and manage attendance records.
-   - Search or delete entries
+- Delete or update specific entries from the database through a simple UI.

 ---